The French Connection (ice hockey): History

 Among their postseason highlights was the May 20, 1975, game three of the 1975 Stanley Cup Finals.
 This game, known as the fog game, was memorable because Buffalo Memorial Auditorium had no air conditioning and the arena temperature matched the 90 degree outdoor temperature, which caused fog to shroud the ice surface.
 During the overtime, play was delayed seven times due to fog on the ice surface at the Buffalo Memorial Auditorium.
-The players were instructed by Flyer coach Fred Shero and Sabre coach Floyd Smith to shoot whenever possible because of the impaired goaltender vision.
+The players were instructed by Flyers coach Fred Shero and Sabres coach Floyd Smith to shoot whenever possible because of the impaired goaltender vision.
 Eventually, the French connection combined to score a Martin to Perreault to Robert game-winning goal.
 This came after the French Connection swarmed Flyer goalie enabling Bill Hajt to knock in a Rick Martin rebound to send the game to overtime.

 The 1975–76 season would also be memorable for the trio and the franchise.
 On January 4, 1976, the Sabres hosted part of the two-team eight-game NHL tour by the opposing the Soviet Wings.
 The Sabres handed the Russians the first of only two defeats on the tour.
-The French Connection contributed 4 goals and 5 assists to a 12-6 victory.
+The French Connection contributed four goals and five assists to a 12–6 victory.
 The night marked the worst defeat by a Russian hockey team in international competition.

 The trio was, and remains, immensely popular in Buffalo, New York, as well as the surrounding Western New York area, and their international popularity and cultural prominence was also evident.
-They never won a Stanley Cup, but are an important part of hockey history.
-Rick Martin was the 1977 National Hockey League All-Star Game most valuable player and Perreault scored the game-winning overtime goal in the 1978 NHL All-Star Game at the Buffalo Memorial Auditorium.
+Rick Martin was the 1977 NHL All-Star Game most valuable player and Perreault scored the game-winning overtime goal in the 1978 NHL All-Star Game at the Buffalo Memorial Auditorium.
 Perreault was selected to play in nine All-Star games (1970–71, 1971–72, 1973–74, 1974–75, 1976–77, 1977–78, 1978–79, 1979–80, 1983–84), Martin was selected to play in seven consecutive All-Star games (1971–72 through 1977–78) and Robert was selected to two All-Star games (1972–73, 1974–75).
-In addition, Martin was selected as the Official NHL All-Star first team Left Wing in 1973–74 & 1974–75 and the Official NHL All-Star second team Left Wing in 1975–76 & 1976–77.
-Perreault was selected as the Official NHL All-Star second team Center in 1975–76 & 1976–77.
-Rene Robert was selected as the Official NHL All-Star second team Right Wing in 1974–75.
+In addition, Martin was selected as the official NHL All-Star first team left wing in 1973–74 & 1974–75 and the official NHL All-Star second team left wing in 1975–76 & 1976–77.
+Perreault was selected as the official NHL All-Star second team center in 1975–76 & 1976–77.
+Rene Robert was selected as the official NHL All-Star second team right wing in 1974–75.
 Perreault earned the Calder Memorial Trophy in 1971 and the Lady Byng Trophy in 1973.
 All honours for all players were as Buffalo Sabres.
-All Official NHL All-Star team selections were earned while the three were teammates.
+All official NHL All-Star team selections were earned while the three were teammates.
 Perreault was inducted into the Hockey Hall of Fame in 1990.